typoman/vimconfig/README.md

 - `cw` delete the word and go to insert mode
 - `.` repeat last sequence of commands
 - `D` cut characters from cursor until end of the line
-- `cc` delete the character untile end of the line and go to insert mode
+- `cc` delete the character until end of the line and go to insert mode
-- `C` delete characters from cursor until end of the line and go ot insert mode
+- `C` delete characters from cursor until end of the line and go to insert mode
 - `x` delete the character under the cursor
 - `s` delete the character under the cursor and go to insert mode
 - `o` create a new line after current line and go to insert mode